m24927605/BCH_Bitcore_v5.x_InsightAPI/README.md

 ```

 Step4
-> launch bitcoind and you will see the response "Bitcoin is starting" in terminal then check the debug.log in bch_data folder.
+> launch bitcoind and you will see the response "Bitcoin is starting" in terminal then check the debug.log in bch_data folder.
 ```
 cd ~
 bitcoind -conf=/home/[user]/bitcoin.conf